-Company Court Case Number Origin Stage of trial Amounts Committed () ThUS\$ Piquero Leasing Limited Grand Court of the Cayman Islands Request for a provisional bankruptcy process.
+Company Court Number Origin Stage of trial () Piquero Leasing Limited Grand Court of the Cayman Islands Request for a provisional bankruptcy process.
 On July 08, 2020, Piquero Leasing Limited submitted a request for a provisional liquidation in Grand Court of the Cayman Islands, covered in the reorganization proceeding filed before the Bankruptcy Court of the United States of America, which was accepted on July 10, 2020, by the Grand Court of the Cayman Islands.
 Piquero Leasing Limited entered a motion to suspend the liquidation on September 28, 2020.
 On October 9, 2020 the Grand Court of the Cayman Islands granted the motion and extended the provisional liquidation status for 6 months.
 On May 13, 2021, Piquero Leasing Limited filed a petition to suspend the liquidation.
 On May 18, 2021, the Grand Court of Cayman Islands accepted the petition and extended the status of temporary liquidation until October 9, 2021.
 On December 1, 2021, Piquero Leasing Limited filed a petition to suspend the liquidation, which was accepted by the Grand Court of Cayman Islands.
 This extended the status of the provisional liquidation through April 9, 2022.
 On August 22, 2022, Piquero Leasing Limited petitioned for a suspension of the liquidation, which was granted by the Grand Court of the Cayman Islands.
 The provisional liquidation was extended to October 9, 2022 and the process continues in effect.
-On May 23, 2024, the Grand Court of Cayman Islands approved withdrawal of the petition for a provisional liquidation requested May 8, 2024, and cancelled the appointment of the provisional liquidators of Piquero Leasing Limited, thereby putting an end to the status of provisional liquidation of the company in the Cayman Islands. -0-
+On May 23, 2024, the Grand Court of Cayman Islands approved withdrawal of the petition for a provisional liquidation requested May 8, 2024, and cancelled the appointment of the provisional liquidation of the company in the Cayman Islands.
+ThUS\$ -0-